mromphf/website/src/pages/jordan-village.md

 Over the next few days college kids and single parents and collectors trickled up and down his front steps to give him handfuls of cash eight, ten, thirty, sixty bucks at a time.
 The size of his home grew as he unearthed surfaces and corners that had spent years hidden from sunlight.

 Then he stuffed some old clothes into garbage bags and gave Lee twenty bucks to drive them to St. Nicholas Parish.
-Old trousers, Hawaan shirts, loafers, graphic tees, oversized sweats, football jerseys, raincoats and long underwear.
+Old trousers, Hawaiian shirts, loafers, graphic tees, oversized sweats, football jerseys, raincoats and long underwear.
 He reclaimed dresser space and closet real estate.

 Stock Owens’s business card remained tucked in his wallet.